• Skip to primary navigation

 Calories:371kcal

-Warming, cozy and easy to make, this Thai Pumpkin Curry Recipe is made in one pot utilizing pureed' pumpkin, red curry paste and rich coconut milk.
+[ watch recipe VIDEO below ] Warming, cozy and easy to make, this Thai Pumpkin Curry Recipe is made in one pot featuring pureed' pumpkin, red curry paste and rich coconut milk.
 It's simple to pull together too!
 Enjoy with tofu or chickpeas.
 This recipe is vegetarian, vegan and easily gluten free.

 Ingredients